AlbertoTrigo/mdtopdf/README.md

 ## Functions Explained

-1. `Convert()`: This function performs the main conversion using Pandoc and takes in various variables for customization like fonts, paper size, etc.
+1. `Convert()`: Handles the main conversion via Pandoc, and accepts various customization options.
 2. `Help()`: Displays the help menu.

-3. `ntharg()`: Gets the nth argument from the shell input.
+3. `ValidateInput()`: Validates that the input file exists and has the correct extension.

 ## Limitations

-- Ensure the file extension is `.md`
+- Make sure the file extension is `.md`.
-- The script assumes Pandoc and XeLaTeX are installed.
+- Ensure Pandoc and XeLaTeX are installed on your system.

 ## Contributing

 Feel free to fork the project and submit a pull request with your changes!

 ## License
 MIT License